 There is no place in modern cricket for a poor or lazy fielder.
-Fielding can be a hardship for a hard-working pace bowler on occasions, but there is no excuse for lack of interest and enjoyment from the remainder.
+Fielding can be a hardship for a hard-working pace bowler on occasions, but there is no excuse for a lack of interest and enjoyment from the remainder.

 Three-quarters of all the active playing time you spend on the cricket field will be spent fielding.
 Therefore, it makes sense to spend at least as much time practising fielding as it does batting and bowling.
 If you do not enjoy fielding then you may as well give up the game at once and try some other sport.

-More progress has been made in the science and standard of fielding than any other areas of the game in the last twenty years.
-When a batter meets a team that moves in briskly with the bowler, always moves quickly to the ball, throws accurately, refuses to surrender easy singles or boundaries, he knows he is in for a hard day.
+More progress has been made in the science and standard of fielding than in any other areas of the game in the last twenty years.
+When a batter meets a team that moves in briskly with the bowler, always moves quickly to the ball, throws accurately, and refuses to surrender easy singles or boundaries, he knows he is in for a hard day.

 You will be part of a team unit dedicated to the dismissal of the batsmen.
 You will be able to throw yourself wholeheartedly into a worthwhile mental and physical activity to the very best of your ability.
 Each fielder wants the ball to come to him; he wants to be involved as much as possible rather than being idle.

 If you are a non-bowling batter and have failed to contribute to the team total with the bat, make your contribution by denying the opposition as many runs as you can.